-This authentic Instant Pot chicken curry is a delicious family recipe.
+This authentic and easy Instant Pot chicken curry is a delicious family recipe.
 The Instant Pot pressure cooker makes the chicken so tender and flavorful!
-Now you can skip the takeout and make this easy Instant Pot Indian chicken curry recipe at home, from scratch, in no time.
+Now you can skip the takeout and make this easy pressure cooker chicken curry recipe at home, from scratch, in no time.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read the disclosure.